gemshub/GEMSGUI/README.md

-# README #
+# GEM-Selektor v.3 #

-This repository contains the source code and default resources for GEM-Selektor v.3 - the interactive package for thermodynamic modelling of aquatic (geo)chemical systems by Gibbs Energy Minimization using a built-in GEMS3K chemical solver.
+This GEMS3GUI repository contains the source code and default resources for GEM-Selektor v.3 - the interactive package for thermodynamic modelling of aquatic (geo)chemical systems by Gibbs Energy Minimization using a built-in GEMS3K chemical solver.

 ### Briefly about GEM-Selektor v.3 ###